Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: Conclusion

 We packaged the optimization model and algorithm into a dedicated decision-support software tool to deploy it across Microsoft's data centers.
 Thanks to iterative model improvements performed in close collaboration with data center managers, our solution was increasingly adopted in practice.
 Using post-deployment data, we conducted econometric analyses to identify the impact of our solution in practice.
 Results suggest that adoption of our solution has a positive and statistically significant impact on data center performance, resulting in a decrease in power stranding by 1--3 percentage points.
 These energy efficiency improvements can translate into very large financial and environmental benefits at the scale of Microsoft's cloud computing operations.

 These positive results also motivate future research in online resource allocation and cloud supply chains.
-Methodologically, the OSO algorithm could be augmented with probabilistic allocations and thresholding rules, which have been successful in certainty-equivalent resolving heuristics.
+Methodologically, the OSO algorithm could be augmented with probabilistic allocations and thresholding rules, which have been successful in certainty-equivalent resolving heuristics, and be compared to distribution-free dual mirror descent approaches in online resource allocation.
 Other opportunities involve characterizing performance guarantees of the small-sample OSO algorithms, and augmenting it with other stochastic programming techniques such as progressive hedging \citep{rockafellar1991scenarios} or two-stage decision rules \citep{bodur2022two}.
 Practically, the rack placement model could be integrated into the optimization of upstream data center design and downstream virtual machine management.
 At a time when cloud computing is growing into a major component of modern supply chains, this paper contributes methodologies, theoretical guarantees, and empirical evidence toward the optimization of data center operations.

 \ACKNOWLEDGMENT{This work was partially supported by the MIT Center for Transportation and Logistics UPS PhD Fellowship.}

 \ECSwitch

 \ECHead{Online Rack Placement in Large-Scale Data Centers\\Electronic Companion}